Company Registration In Malta: Procedure, Requirements & Eligibility Discussed

 • Annual general meeting: Annual general meetings are required for all corporations in Malta.

-Cost for company registration in Malta
+Cost for Company Registration in Malta

 The cost of company registration in Malta is something the entrepreneur must take into account when starting a business.